storybookjs/ember/docs/sharing/design-integrations.md

 ![Storybook design integrations](./storybook-design-integrations.jpeg)

 For development teams, Storybook provides the necessary tools to build, [test](../writing-tests/introduction.md), and [document](../writing-docs/introduction.md) UI components.
-[Integrating](https://storybook.js.org/addons/tag/design/) your Storybook with popular design tools (for example, [Figma](https://www.figma.com/), [Zeplin](https://zeplin.io/)) unlocks new workflows for you and your team.
+Integrating your Storybook with popular design tools (for example, [Figma](https://www.figma.com/), [Zeplin](https://zeplin.io/), and [more](https://storybook.js.org/addons/tag/design/)) unlocks new workflows for you and your team.
 You prototype the UI in a design tool, build and test it in Storybook, allowing you to surface issues and ensure consistent and reliable UIs.

 ## Figma

 [Figma](https://www.figma.com/) is a popular collaborative UI design tool used by [Slack](https://slack.com/), [Twitter](https://twitter.com/), and [Dropbox](https://www.dropbox.com/) teams.
 It allows multiple people to work on the same design simultaneously in the browser.

 If you're working with Figma, you have two options for connecting your Storybook.
-You can use the [Storybook addon designs](https://storybook.js.org/addons/storybook-addon-designs), which allows you to preview your designs alongside the currently selected story.
+You can use the [Storybook addon designs](https://storybook.js.org/addons/storybook-addon-designs), which allows you to view your designs alongside the currently selected story.

 ![Storybook addon figma](./storybook-figma-addon.png)

-Or via a plugin developed by the Storybook maintainers.
-[Storybook Connect](https://www.figma.com/community/plugin/1056265616080331589/Storybook-Connect) is the official Figma plugin that lets you link stories to your Figma components.
-You can preview your existing stories in the Figma design workspace when configured.
+Or use [Storybook Connect](https://www.figma.com/community/plugin/1056265616080331589/Storybook-Connect) to embed stories into your Figma design workspace.
 Below is an overview of how to get started with the plugin.

 ### Setup